20+ Amazing Gamification Statistics, Trends, Facts For 2023

 #3.
 Employee happiness rises by 89% in a gamified workplace.

-A whopping 89% of the surveyed workers stated that Gamification makes them more happy and productive at their workplace.
+A whopping 89% of the surveyed workers stated that Gamification makes them more happy and more productive at their workplace.
 In comparison, 53% of American workers are dissatisfied with their jobs.
 As a result, Gamification has the potential to have significant positive effects.

 Additionally, A gamified workspace can help with employee retention as well as increase employee productivity and happiness since 69% of workers said they would stay with a company for longer than three years if there were Gamification at work.